isc-projects/bind9/doc/notes/notes-current.rst

   prevents interruption to query resolution when the hash tables need to be increased in size.
 [GL #1775]

-- Keeping stale answers in cache has been disabled by default.

 - The resource records received with 0 TTL are no longer kept in the cache to be used for stale answers.
 [GL #1829]